-Training will be provided to staff as and when required to ensure that staff understand the School's Anti-Bullying Policy and procedures and the School's legal responsibilities in this regard.
+Training will be provided to staff both at induction, INSET training days and as and when required, to ensure that staff understand the School's Anti-Bullying Policy and procedures and the School's legal responsibilities in this regard.
 Such training will ensure that staff understand the action to be taken in relation to a bullying incident (including incidents which take place online) and the steps taken to resolve and prevent such problems arising and/or escalating.
 Staff will be informed about the various sources of available support, such as via the School Counsellor and local agency support networks and helplines.
-The School will consider what additional training may be needed to ensure that staff understand and are able to respond to the needs of vulnerable pupils, particularly those with special educational needs and/or disabilities and those pupils who are lesbian, gay, bisexual and transgender (LGBT).
-This will be in addition to the training given during new staff induction and information is available to parents through the School.
+The School will consider what additional training may be needed to ensure that staff understand and are able to respond to the needs of vulnerable pupils, particularly those with SEND or certain health conditions and those pupils who are lesbian, gay, bisexual and transgender (LGBTQ+).